 Warehouse activities to fulfill the first sales order line by January 23 are completed.
 Next, fulfill the sales order lines that are shipping on January 27

-1. Choose the Lightbulb that opens the Tell Me feature icon, enter Assembly Orders, and then choose the related link.
+Choose the icon, enter Assembly Orders, and then choose the related link.

 Notice that the ATO order for shipped units of Kit B is still in the list, although the Remaining Quantity is empty.
 This is because the linked sales order is still not fully invoiced.